 I glimpsed my beagle Toby, who lives at my mother’s house, underwater as well.
 It's strange, he was swimming through the deeper murkiness effortlessly, despite his old years.
 Yet there was still some implicit choice, and I knew that Azul was my focus.
 He represented not only the love I have for my cats, but for all living creatures.
 I had not felt so powerfully during a dream since this past November’s end: the moon was in Pisces conjoining Chiron and Neptune, and I freed a dolphin trapped underwater in a boat’s rudder, a story I will revisit in future writing.
 One of the last times I took valerian root before sleep, at the end of 2012, I had a vivid dream involving my cat Keiran and a profound sense of loss.
 No doubt the power of that plant also plays into the strength of feeling.

 In such ways… this past year I have found myself increasingly moved not only toward the soul-nourishing work of giving more readings, but also the prospect of working in some kind of care or aid.
 This could take the form of working with animals, with the elderly, or in disaster relief.
-All different endeavors, all very Jupiter in Cancer in the 8th.
+Giving readings could be the form such aid takes.
+All very different endeavors, all very Jupiter in Cancer in the 8th.

 Emphasizing the beauty and divinity of all earthly creatures, I will close with some mercurial oddities…